 - Blood and urine tests

 - Endoscopy -- camera placed down the throat to check for burns in the esophagus and stomach

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-How well someone does depends on how much indomethacin they swallowed and how quickly they receive treatment.
-The faster the person gets medical help, the better the chance for recovery.
+How well someone does depends on how much indomethacin was swallowed and how quickly treatment is received.
+The faster the medical help is received, the better the chance for recovery.

 A mild overdose of this medicine does not usually cause serious problems.
-The person may have some stomach pain and vomiting (possibly with blood).
+There may be some stomach pain and vomiting (possibly with blood).

 However, a large amount of internal bleeding is possible, and a blood transfusion may be needed.
-Passing a tube with a camera through the mouth into the stomach may be needed to stop the internal bleeding.
+Endoscopy may be needed to stop the internal bleeding.

 A large overdose can be very harmful to children and adults.
 Death may occur.